 Toshiba Corporation (President and CEO, Satoshi Tsunakawa, hereinafter “Toshiba”) and Dharma Capital.
 K.K.
 (Founder and CEO, Akiyoshi Shiotani, hereinafter “Dharma Capital”) will launch a joint project to verify the effectiveness of high-frequency trading (hereinafter “HFT”) strategies for the Japanese listed stocks based on optimal solutions presented by a quasi-quantum computer, Toshiba’s Simulated Bifurcation Machine™.
-This is the world’s first attempt to verify the effectiveness of quasi-quantum computers when they are applied to the HFT strategies in actual financial trading systems.
+This is the world’s first attempt to verify the effectiveness of quasi-quantum computers when they are applied to HFT strategies in actual financial trading systems.

 Realizing financial markets in which all investors can trade at fair values requires improvements in market efficiency and liquidity.
-High-frequency traders, who continue to become more important as trading entities in financial markets, are characterized by repeating buying and selling of financial products at high-speed and high-frequency using trading algorithms that enable them to make high-speed decisions.
+High-frequency traders, who continue to become more important as trading entities in financial markets are characterized by repeating buying and selling of financial products at high speed and high frequency using trading algorithms that enable them to make high-speed decisions.
 It is believed that such HFT activities contribute to improving market efficiency and liquidity.

 Conventional HFTs tend to focus on self-evident arbitrage opportunities where high speed is the main source of competitiveness.
 An integration with mathematical models that require high-precision wide-area search using sophisticated evaluation functions to detect mispricings has not necessarily progressed over the years.
 On the other hand, in recent years, there has been rapid progress in the development of quasi-quantum computers that can solve large-scale combinatorial optimization problems at high speeds and low latency which was previously difficult.